UT-yakusaku/UDSClassification/README.md

 **Features**:
 - Performs 3-fold cross-validation
 - Trains separate models for each fold
-- Computes STFT from raw data (does not use pre-computed STFT files)
+- Computes time-frequency representations from raw data using STFT

 ### 3. Model Evaluation